FatemaRamadan/reading-notes/read04.md

 *programm rules
 * Reacts to Events

-## HTML elements and CSS
+## html  elements and CSS
  ### HTML elements are added to describe the trucure ,it has an opening tag and a closing tag.attribute name , attribute value
  ###  CSS consist of indicates how the content should look like. it has a selector and declaration block
  ###  there are many inconsistenceis between broweser, thats why jQuery will help

 ## what is a script?